Royal Order of Jesters: Membership

 Local "courts" are limited to thirteen initiates yearly and membership is by invitation only.

 Prospective members must be a Shriner and also a Master Mason in a masonic lodge.
 Prospective members are usually selected due to their commitment to secrecy and are usually highly active or highly ranked within the Shriners organization and within Freemasonry.

 Asking to join will almost certainly result in the individual never being accepted.

 Museum

 The Royal Order of Jesters owns a museum in Indiana.
 On display are items relating to the Order.
 There are also items that belonged to William Shakespeare and other historical people who focused on humor in their works.

 Prostitution scandal

 In 2008, four public officials from Western New York, including State Supreme Court Justice Ronald H. Tills, two retired police officers and a law clerk, were convicted of human trafficking for transporting a prostitute for a Royal Order of Jesters event.
 According to federal prosecutors, the Jesters had employed strippers and prostitutes for one of their parties, with some of the prostitutes being illegally transported over state lines for a Jester event.
 The FBI has investigated these cases.

-These actions were not sanctioned by the organization as a whole.
+A former New York judge was sentenced to 18 months in jail.
+A former county sheriff's deputy also pleaded guilty.